wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

        title: "SSH Hardening: Protocol should be set to 2" ...

-As shown in this example, policy files are comprised by four sections, although not all of them are required, as detailed in the :ref:`sca_policy_file_sections` table.
+As shown in this example, policy files are comprised of four sections, although not all of them are required, as detailed in the :ref:`sca_policy_file_sections` table.

 .. _sca_policy_file_sections: